serverless/serverless/docs/providers/aws/events/cognito-user-pool.md

             Effect: Allow
             Action: kms:*
             Resource: '*'

+    # Used to show how CustomSenderSources can be used with overriding the generated User Pool, as described below
+    # This makes it such that when a user signs up, they are automatically sent a verification email, triggering our
+    # CustomEmailSender
+    CognitoUserPoolMyUserPool2:
+      Type: AWS::Cognito::UserPool
+      Properties:
+        UsernameAttributes:
+          - 'email'
+        AutoVerifiedAttributes:
+          - 'email'
+        EmailVerificationMessage: 'email message: {####}'
+        EmailVerificationSubject: 'email subject: {####}'
 ```

 **NOTE:** The only supported value for lambdaVersion is `V1_0`, as documented [by AWS](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cognito-userpool-customsmssender.html).